-Pass Plus is often sold on the premise of reducing car insurance premiums, but this is not always the case.
+Pass Plus is often sold on the promise of reducing car insurance premiums, but this is not always the case.
 So is this form of advanced driver training actually worth it?

-Pass Plus was introduced in 1995 by the Driving Standard Agency, now replaced by the Driver and Vehicle Standards Agency (DVSA), in association with insurers.
+Pass Plus was introduced in 1995 by the Driving Standards Agency (DSA), in association with insurers.

-It’s aimed at drivers who’ve just passed their test, and at young drivers in particular.
+It’s aimed at drivers who have just passed their test, particularly young drivers.

-The course was designed to fill in the gaps of knowledge that the standard driving test leaves out.
+The course was designed to fill in the gaps of knowledge that requirements for the standard driving test leaves out.

 Extra driver tuition

-It’s also sold on the premise that it’ll cut car insurance premiums - which are typically higher for young drivers.
+But it’s also sold on the premise it can cut car insurance premiums - which are typically higher for young drivers.

 Cheaper car insurance – or not

-The truth is that only a handful of insurers offer an up-front discount for having taken the Pass Plus test.
+The truth is that very few insurers offer an up-front discount for having taken the Pass Plus.

 The Institute of Advanced Motorists (IAM) also offers an advanced driving course, but says their emphasis is on the value of the training, not any additional insurance cost cutting benefits.